 Data Manipulation is retrieval, insertion, deletion and modification of information from the database.
 A DML is a language, which enables users to access and manipulate data.
 The goal is to provide efficient human interaction with the system.

+what are two types of DML:

 There are two types of DML.
 First is Procedural: in which the user specifies what data is needed and how to get it Second is Nonprocedural: in which the user only specifies what data is needed